No: 3 / Family: Lestidae / Genus: Lestes

 Shows the distinctive thoracic markings on a mid-stage male.

 Here is a teneral male.
-It clearly has a blue tinge to the wings.
+It clearly has a bluish tinge to the wings.
 Something I have only seen on specimens I saw at Phu Rua National Park, Loei.

 Very similar to the young male, but has slightly different markings and colours and the abdomen is slightly thicker.